moneyadviceservice/frontend/README.md

 They are stored as individual branches of the frontend repo.

 ### Glossary tooltips
-Add tooltips to a list of glossary terms
+Add tooltips to a list of glossary terms.

 Feature PR: https://github.com/moneyadviceservice/frontend/pull/1735
 Branch: https://github.com/moneyadviceservice/frontend/tree/backup-glossary-tooltips